-The Carlton, Cook, Lake, and St. Louis Community Health Board's response to the internal control finding identified in our audit is described in the Corrective Action Plan.
+Government Auditing Standards requires the auditor to perform limited procedures on the Carlton, Cook, Lake, and St. Louis Community Health Board's response to the internal control finding identified in our audit and described in the accompanying Corrective Action Plan.
 The Community Health Board's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.